visit-dav/visit/docs/SphynxDocs/Quantitative/Expressions.rst

 The ``if()`` conditional expression is designed to be used in concert with relation and logical expressions.
-Together, these expressions can be used to build up more complex expressions in which very different evalutions are performed depending on the outcome of other evaluations.
+Together, these expressions can be used to build up more complex expressions in which very different evaluations are performed depending on the outcome of other evaluations.
 For example, the ``if()`` conditional expression can be used together with one or more relational expressions to create a new expression which evaluates to a